Nirav-TecEX/SFCompareAndLoad/README.md

 Information to help with finding issues with the app can be found below.

 ### Loggers
-The log config files are located in the MedExServer/medex folder (log_config.json).
+The log config files are located in `../SFCompareAndLoad/logs/`, which is created when you run the program.
+The loggers are configured by load the log_config.json file in the root directory.

 The loaded loggers are:
 ```